lzim/teampsd/docs/how_to_use_manual.md

 ## Click Table of Contents

-The Team PSD Manual's table of contents is clickable and seperates into 3 headers styles:
+The Team PSD Manual's table of contents is clickable and separates into 3 header styles:

 - Main Chapter
 - Subchapter